How I Found My Place as a Female in Today’s World, Part 3: Coming Into My Own as a Woman

 Thanks everyone (both guys and girls); let’s keep rocking. :)

-This is the last part of a 3-part series on femininity: how I used to struggle with my femininity, how I felt repressed having to behave in a particular way as a woman, and how I found my place as a female in today’s world.
+This is the last part of my 3-part series on femininity: how I used to struggle with my femininity and how I found my place as a female in today’s world.